ESA System Health Parameters and System Health Check

-A remediation plan can consist of different approaches, from optimization of the message filters to the decision that your email environment could use additional appliances in order to handle the load.
+A remediation plan can consist of different approaches, from the optimization of the message filters to the decision that your email environment could use additional appliances in order to handle the load.

 In regards to architecture, remember to take advantage of the Centralized Management or Cluster feature included with your version of the software.
-The Cluster feature is especially beneficial in the maintenance of a high availability email architecture, since it simplifies the administrative work when it copies configuration settings/changes to all appliances in the cluster.
+The Cluster feature is especially beneficial in the maintenance of a high availability email architecture since it simplifies the administrative work when it copies configuration settings/changes to all appliances in the cluster.

 A list of resources to help solve the issues highlighted by the Upgrade Check is available in the table.

 The Cisco Technical Assistance Center (TAC) welcomes your questions and ideas for improvement.
-Feel free to initiate a new Cisco TAC case with the support request feature of the ESA (enter the supportrequest command) and also via the Web GUI's Help: Contact Technical Support.
+Feel free to initiate a new Cisco TAC case with the support request feature of the ESA (run the supportrequest command) and also via the Web GUI's Help: Contact Technical Support.